Edmund Burke

 professionals with the tools to notice a possible trafficking victim and then how to provide

-the best care possible.
+the best care possible. (also see free resources for Healthcare Workers.)

 In today's dynamic and complex society, First Responders play a critical role in recognizing and responding to victims of human trafficking.
 This comprehensive course is designed to equip first responders with the knowledge and skills necessary to recognize and respond effectively to human trafficking situations they may encounter during their duties.